scionoftech/webp-converter/README.md

 ## What's New
-* Precompiled executables of WebP(v1.1.0) added
-* Permission issue of WebP executables fixed
-* Space in file path issue fixed
+* Multiple input files issue fixed for webpmux_animate
-* Base64 and Buffer conversion added
+* Repeated temp file names issue fixed for Base64 and Buffer conversion

 # How to use